-3.3.2 Perception by targeted communities of the impact of past and on-going protection interventions
+3.3.2 Perception by targeted communities of the impact of on-going interventions

 Survey participants were asked to select statements that they agree with.
 The aim with this exercise was to get a general understanding of their perceptions on current interventions.
-Out of 344 respondents 295 selected at least one of the statements.
+The following graph demonstrates the results: